 Welcome to coaching!

-- Coaches, have the biggest impact on players – teaching soccer, building confidence, and fostering teamwork.
+- Coaches have big impacts on athletes – teaching, building confidence, and fostering teamwork.
 They teach kids about soccer, and are also cheerleaders, educators, and team administrators, too.
 Sound familiar?
 If you can parent, you can coach!
-No soccer experience is needed – AYSO will teach you the soccer part, which is often a smaller part of the job than you’d expect.
+If you know kids, AYSO will teach you the soccer part, which is often a smaller part of the job than you might expect.

 What does the coach role entail?